We will develop a comprehensive population and family policy to ensure the sustainability and well-being of the Estonian people

 We will integrate health and social services in a peoplecentered way

 A key factor in the provision of people-centred welfare services is the integration of health and social services, supported by good leisure time possibilities.
 For that, we will create a functioning coordination system based on a partnership between the state and local governments, which will ensure that people’s needs are approached in a uniform manner.
 In the provision of integrated services, we will design services based on new foundations, modernise and integrate the existing ones, and invest in infrastructure that supports the provision of services (we will modernise both the network of community services and the network of hospitals and health care institutions).
 In the social, health and work fields, the aim is to move to services that take into account a person’s life path and needs and operate in the background, supported by the introduction of evidence-based digital solutions and the integrated use of data.

 We will integrate personal medicine solutions into the daily activities of the healthcare system

 In order to prolong healthy life years, we will integrate personal medicine solutions into the daily activities of the healthcare system, including the inclusion of human genetic and health data in evidence-based decision-making processes in both treatment and prevention.
-We will develop services that take into account human health behaviour, environmental and genetic data, and therefore enable both the individual and the doctor to better prevent disease, monitor health and treatment.
+We will develop services that take into account human health behaviour, environmental and genetic data, and therefore enable individuals, including doctors, to better prevent disease, monitor health and treatment.
 In order to make personal health services more efficient, we will support the development of appropriate digital solutions, enhancing data exchange (including between countries), research in the respective field, updating the legal environment, regulating data use, training health professionals and raising awareness among people and within society.

 We will modernise the organisation of social protection, taking into account the changes in the society